robocomp/robocomp/README.md

 ---------------------------------------------------------------------
-You can find more tutorials on RoboComp in [tutorials!](doc/README.md) or read them in [readthedocs](http://robocomp.readthedocs.org/en/latest/)
+You can find more tutorials on RoboComp in [tutorials!](doc/README.md)

 Drop comments and ask questions in: